CVE-2025-47779

 CVE-2025-47779 is a high-severity Improper Neutralization of Delimiters (CWE-140) vulnerability in Sangoma Certified Asterisk.
 Its CVSS base score is 7.7 (High).

-Operationally, ranked in the top 48.4% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Content Injection (T1659); ranked at the 39th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 EU & UK References